For inquiries about GlobalPlatform or website assistance, contact secretariat@globalplatform.org.

 Download Whitepaper

-Automotive stakeholders are invited to join the Cybersecurity Vehicle Forum to discuss the cybersecurity challenges around secure components, security APIs, and the trusted platform services that are most important to their businesses.
+Automotive stakeholders are invited to join the Cybersecurity Vehicle Forum to discuss the cybersecurity challenges around secure components, security APIs, and trusted platform services.

 Chairs